hougarry/chatgpt-advanced-prompts/README.md

 If you are looking for basic prompts, you can click below:

 [awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh) : More than 13k stars

 [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) : More than 88k stars

----
-Feel free to let me know if you have any other translation needs or questions.

 ## Installation